 In addition to his painting practice, Dale has taught painting classes for the “Summer Series Program” at Red Deer College and plein air painting at the Alberta College of Art and Design.
 He has facilitated painting workshops at the Leighton Centre and art appreciation tours for the City of Calgary.
 He also facilitates a weekly workshop for a group of painters in his home studio.

-Dale Kirschenman is represented by The Edge Gallery in Canmore, Rowles and Co.
-Gallery in Edmonton and The Gust Gallery in Waterton.
+Dale Kirschenman is represented by The Collectors Gallery in Calgary, Rowles and Co.
+Gallery in Edmonton.
 His paintings are present in the collection of the Alberta Foundation for the Arts and the Civic Art Collection of the City of Calgary as well as numerous private and corporate collections in Canada, the U.S.A.
 Living and working in Calgary, the surrounding landscapes continue to influence and inspire his painting and photography.